SunlayGGX/Storm/README.md

 ##### - PhysX (facultative)
 - **physXPvdSocket (SocketSetting, facultative)**: The socket settings to use to communicate with PhysX visual debugger.
 Default values of ip and port are 127.0.0.1 and 5425 respectively.
 If the tag is unset (default), we won't create a way to communicate with PhysX debugger.
+Besides, Only Debug and Profile configuration are able to use the PVD.
+PVD cannot be used with Release.
+- **pvdTransmitContacts (boolean, facultative)**: Specify we'll send contact data to the PVD.
+Default is true.
+- **pvdTransmitConstraints (boolean, facultative)**: Specify we'll send constraints data to the PVD.
+Default is true.
+- **pvdTransmitSceneQueries (boolean, facultative)**: Specify we'll send scene query data to the PVD.
+Default is false.

 #### Web (facultative)